Reviews

 Paulo Dias Figueiredo writes for the Lusaphone news agency LUSA in Portugal, Angola, Mozambique and Brazil.
 For the original Portuguese text, see LUSA interview.

-19 October 2011—arts page reporter Joseph Nthini reviews Knot of Stone for The South African; while The Archival Platform picks up the story a week later28 October.
+London, 19 October 2011—reporter Joseph Nthini reviews Knot of Stone for the South African; while the Archival Platform picks up the story a week later28 October.

 Nicolaas Vergunst’s debut novel is both challenging and inventive.
 It sets South African history in a context of international developments spanning 500 years since Almeida’s murder.
 Knot of Stone is an engaging and intelligent read, but above all it is a labour of love and a tale of discovery that stresses one message: uncover the truth.
 Read more… The Archival Platform.

-22 September 2011—an avid reader Alf May reviews the book for Red Pepper Books.
+Cape Town, 22 September 2011—intrepid reader Alf May reviews our novel for Red Pepper Books.

 The above thumbnail of Cain slaying Abel (2008) is by South African artist Conrad Botes whose dark comic allegories look at the origins and abuses of racial violence.
 Courtesy Michael Stevenson Gallery, Cape Town.

-21 September 2011—specialist in Portuguese-African relations João Perestrello writes for GoodReads.
+Lisbon, 21 September 2011—specialist in Portuguese-African relations João Perestrello posts his review on GoodReads.

 Nicolaas Vergunst’s latest Knot of Stone book is an enchanting tale that masterfully fuses history and fiction with amazing effect.
 The reader is drawn into a world of richly and impeccably sourced old and modern history.
 With its remarkable flow of characters, deep knowledge of many nations and people, this is a captivating world story set in Africa.
 In this riveting book a Dutch historian and Afrikaans archaeologist revisit a Portuguese tale of mystery and take the reader on a wonderful adventure of discovery and entertainment.